EmmaJane22/Design-and-Print/README.md

 * Order views on mobile devices - at present, due to time constraints the order summary involves the user needing to do a lot of scrolling to view it.
 In future I would change this to be more responsive.

+* Social Media Logins - The ability for users to log in using a social media account.

 [Back to top](#table-of-contents)
 ___

 ## Technologies Used

+HTML5 - to create the structure of the website.
+CSS3 - to style the website.
+Bootstrap - to style the website content.
+JavaScript - to add interactivity to the website.
+Python - to build the backend of the website.
+Django - to build the website.
+Django Allauth - account management.
+Git - version control to commit and push to GitHub.
+GitPod - development environment.
+Chrome DevTools - to test responsiveness and fix bugs.
+Heroku - to deploy the website.
+Elephant SQL - the database.
+Stripe - to process the card payment functionality.
+Amazon AWS - to store the static and media files.
+Google Mail - to generate emails.
+Font Awesome - website icons.
+Google Fonts - website fonts.
+Balsamiq - for designing the wireframes.

 [Back to top](#table-of-contents)
 ___